Definitions of local density in density-dependent potentials for mixtures: Introduction

 For the Finnis-Sinclair and Sutton-Chen potentials, $u(\bar\rho_i) = -A\sqrt{\bar\rho_i}$, where the square root is motivated by the tight binding approximation.
 The force on $i$th atom is:

 where $\hat{\vc r}_{ij} = (\vc r_i - \vc r_j)/r_{ij}$ is a unit vector.

 In soft matter, potentials with LD terms have been used either with a form defined \emph{a priori} in many-body dissipative particle dynamics (MDPD), or coarse-grained from the bottom-up, as with an application to mixing of water and benzene~\cite{Sanyal_JCP_2016, Sanyal_JPCB_2018}.
 Building on standard dissipative particle dynamics (DPD)~\cite{Espanol_JCP_2017}, MDPD is suitable for describing mesoscale systems with heterogeneous densities.
-Introduced by Pagonabarraga and Frenkel~\cite{Pagonabarraga_JCP_2001} in general terms as a potential for non-ideal fluids and further specified by Trofimov \emph{et al.}~\cite{Trofimov_JCP_2002} and Warren~\cite{Warren_PRE_2003}, MDPD was recently parametrised by the present authors for solvent mixtures~\cite{Vanya_PRE_2018}.
+This force field was introduced by Pagonabarraga and Frenkel~\cite{Pagonabarraga_JCP_2001} in general terms as a potential for non-ideal fluids and further developed by Trofimov \emph{et al.}~\cite{Trofimov_JCP_2002} and Warren~\cite{Warren_PRL_2001, Warren_PRE_2003}.
+MDPD was recently parametrised by the present authors for solvent mixtures~\cite{Vanya_PRE_2018}.

+In the past decades, a significant body of research has been generated by applying standard or many-body DPD.
+The Karniadakis group investigated a range of applications including blood~\cite{Chang_PLOS_2016, Li_PTRSA_2014, Peng_PNAS_2013}, block copolymers~\cite{Li_MA_2009} and membranes~\cite{Li_Nanoscale_2012}.
+Ghoufi and Malfreyt explored extensively the vapour-liquid coexistence in MDPD~\cite{Ghoufi_PRE_2010, Ghoufi_PRE_2011, Ghoufi_EPJ_2013}.
+Merabia~\emph{et al.} investigated wetting of liquid on a solid substrate with a model similar to the present definition of MDPD~\cite{Merabia_EPJE_2006, Merabia_JNNFM_2008, Merabia_PRL_2008}.
+Another, related branch of research is smoothed-particle hydrodynamics accounting for thermal fluctuations and transport by discretising the Navier-Stokes equations~\cite{Espanol_PRE_2003, Thieulot_PRE_2005a, Thieulot_PRE_2005b, Litvinov_PRE_2008}.

 Standard DPD has a purely repulsive pair potential with a cutoff yielding a force between two coarse-grained particles of the form:

 where $A$ is an interaction parameter and $w(r)$ a weight function with a linear taper: $w(r) = 1-r/\rc$ for $r<\rc$ and 0 elsewhere.
 Together with the many-body term with self-energy $u(\bar\rho)$, it can be shown via eq.~\eqref{eq:force_mdpd} that the force from the MDPD potential is: